Italian language: Modern era

 An important event that helped the diffusion of Italian was the conquest and occupation of Italy by Napoleon (himself of Italian-Corsican descent) in the early 19th century.
 This conquest propelled the unification of Italy some decades after and pushed the Italian language into the status of a lingua franca, used not only among clerks, nobility, and functionaries in the Italian courts, but also by the bourgeoisie.

+Today Italy has reached linguistic unity and an overwhelming majority of its 56 million citizens speak Italian.
+Many dialects are still alive, especially by the older generations.
+Today, Italian is one of the most studied foreign languages in the world.

 Contemporary times

 Alessandro Manzoni is famous for the novel The Betrothed (1827), ranked among the masterpieces of world literature.
 He contributed to the nationwide use of the Italian language.

 The publication of Italian literature's first modern novel, I promessi sposi (The Betrothed) by Alessandro Manzoni, both reflected and furthered the growing trend towards Italian as a national standard language.
 Manzoni, a Milanesian, chose to write the book in the Florentine dialect, describing this choice, in the preface to his 1840 edition, as "rinsing" his Milanese "in the waters of the Arno" (Florence's river).
 The novel is commonly described as "the most widely read work in the Italian language".
 It became a model for subsequent Italian literary fiction, helping to galvanize national linguistic unity around the Florentine dialect.

-This growth was relative; linguistic diversity continued during the unification of Italy (1848–1871).
+This growth was initially relative; linguistic diversity continued during the unification of Italy (1848–1871).
 The Italian linguist Tullio De Mauro estimated that only 2.5% of Italy's population could speak the Italian standardized language properly in 1861, while Arrigo Castellani estimated the same value as 10%.

-After unification, a huge number of civil servants and soldiers recruited from all over the country introduced many more words and idioms from their home languages.
-For example, ciao is derived from the Venetian word s-cia[v]o ('slave', that is 'your servant'), and panettone comes from the Lombard word panetton.

 Classification

 Italian is a Romance language, a descendant of Vulgar Latin (colloquial spoken Latin).
 Standard Italian is based on Tuscan, especially its Florentine dialect, and is, therefore, an Italo-Dalmatian language, a classification that includes most other central and southern Italian languages and the extinct Dalmatian.
 As in most Romance languages, stress is distinctive in Italian.

 According to Ethnologue, lexical similarity is 89% with French, 87% with Catalan, 85% with Sardinian, 82% with Spanish, 82% with Portuguese, 78% with Ladin, 77% with Romanian.
 Estimates may differ according to sources.

-A 1949 study by the linguist Mario Pei concluded that out of seven Romance languages, Italian's stressed vowel phonology was the second-closest to that of Vulgar Latin (after Logudorese Sardinian).
+A 1949 study by the linguist Mario Pei concluded that out of seven Romance languages, Italian's stressed vowel phonology was the second-closest to that of Classical Latin (after Logudorese Sardinian).
 The study emphasized, however, that it represented only "a very elementary, incomplete and tentative demonstration" of how statistical methods could measure linguistic change, assigned "frankly arbitrary" point values to various types of change, and did not compare languages in the sample with respect to any characteristics or forms of divergence other than stressed vowels, among other caveats.